 lcon Purpose K Click to skip to the first accessible port on the entire installation, without having to recall the Port Access page. • Click to skip to the first accessible port previous to the current one, without having to recall the Port Access page.
 G Click to begin Auto Scan Mode.
-The KVM over IP switch automatically switches among the ports that were selected for Auto Scanning with the Filter function (see Filter , page 96).
-This allows you to monitor their activity without having to switch among them manually. • Click to skip from the current port to the next accessible one, without having to recall the Port Access page.
+The KVM over IP switch automatically switches among the ports that were selected for Auto Scanning with the Filter function (see Filter , page 90).
+This allows you to monitor their activity without having to switch among them manually.
+Click to skip from the current port to the next accessible one, without having to recall the Port Access page.
 M Click to skip from the current port to the last accessible port on the entire installation, without having to recall the Port Access page.
-1% Click to recall the Port Access page. × Click to close the toolbar.
-Click to invoke Panel Array Mode (see Panel Array Mode , page 214). ø Lets you specify how long the Cat 5e/6 cable between the port and the KVM adapter cable is.
+1% Click to recall the Port Access page. Ş The Broadcast icon appears when Keyboard/Mouse Broadcast is enabled (see Operating Mode , page 148).
+Click this icon to start broadcasting your keystrokes and mouse movements on all the attached servers that currently appear in the Sidebar.
+You can limit the servers that you broadcast to by using the filter feature at the bottom of the sidebar (see Filter , page 90).
+When broadcasting the Broadcast icon appears with an X over it.
+To stop broadcasting, click the Broadcast icon a second time. × Click to close the toolbar.
+Click to invoke Panel Array Mode (see Panel Array Mode , page 209). ø Lets you specify how long the Cat 5e/6 cable between the port and the KVM adapter cable is.
 Click the icon to select one of three cable length settings: Short: for up to 25 m.
 Medium: for between 20 and 35 m.
 Long: for above 35 m.